Our Chiropractic office near Escanaba is available for postural and spinal screenings.

 - Back pain

 A posture screening consists of two main components: static analysis and dynamic postural analysis.
-At Delta Chiropractic we use static analysis to assess mobility and pain issues.
+At Delta Chiropractic, P.C. we use static analysis to assess mobility and pain issues.
 Static analysis involves evaluating pelvic tilt, anterior pelvic tile, elevation posture, and rotation posture.

 Dr. Beauchamp uses dynamic postural analysis to assess alignment issues you may be having when you move.
 For many people, the body changes the way it moves to compensate for small deviations in their spinal alignment.
 Improper spinal alignment can cause someone to favor one leg over another, for example, or redistribute his or her weight.
 Improper spinal alignment and changing the way you move can pull on ligaments, tendons, and muscles to cause pain in other parts of your body.